 If the primary argument for using VoIP desk phones, then, is that they’re (i) what most office workers are used to and (ii) have long been the only viable option, with Yay.com’s VoIP apps having solved the latter problem, then only the former remains to be dealt with.

-However, in 2020 it would be fair to say that very few people are more comfortable using a desk phone than their personal smartphone to make calls.
+However, it would be fair to say that some are more comfortable using a desk phone than their personal smartphone to make calls.